VPS Privacy Protection Guide 2026: Data Security & Storage Management

 Backup strategy: the last line of defense

-Encryption reduces risk; backups are the safety net.
-Follow the 3-2-1 principle: three copies of your data, on two different media, with one copy stored off-site.
+Encryption reduces risk; backups are your safety net.
+Follow the 3-2-1 rule: three copies of your data, on two different types of media, with one copy off-site.

 nano ~/backup.sh